How to Write a Cover Letter: Essential Guidelines and Examples

 Highlighting these skills in your cover letter can show that you’re capable of the work, even with minimal experience in the field.

-Step 7: Conclude with a Clear Request
+Step 7: Conclude with a clear request

 As you wrap up your cover letter, make sure to: